 Some of my best trips have been the ones where I didn’t actually catch a thing!
 For instance I went out to Piney Point, which is located in South Tampa Bay.
 This is an area I really like because there is no development, except for Port Manatee, for many miles.
 This is an area I had fished many times.
-When I got there I was shocked.
+I was in he winer and when I got there I was shocked.
 Much of the grass flat area that I fish was not there.
 It was all dry for as far as I could see.
 I had to drive my truck out on the hard sand a couple hundred yards to launch my kayak.
 I knew I would be there at low tide, but I had never seen it this low.
 After doing some post trip research I discovered it was a negative tide, a minus .5 tide.
 I learned these tides happen in the winter.
 Now I know what a negative tide is and how important it is to watch the tides.
 That day I went out fishing anyway.
 The wind was blowing hard in my face, there were consistent high waves.
 Bait fish schools collected around my kayak.
 There were schools of bait everywhere and lots of birds were diving on the bait.
 I felt sure there would be predator fish around, but I found none.
 I had to drag my kayak across a muddy flat to get into the mangrove stream that I usually fish.
 I found no fish there either.
 Why weren’t the fish there?
 There was lots of bait and birds.
 There was also current from the incoming tide.
 Sometimes you just don’t know why you are not catching fish and this builds the mystery of salt water fishing.
 The fish do what they do, and no matter how much you know about the environment, you may not be able to figure out an effective method to catch them.
 Sometimes you are not going to connect with the fish.
 They just may not be there, or they may not be feeding.
 It has been said that “the ocean has no fences”.
 Fish that are here today, may be gone tomorrow.
 The best day I have had fishing saltwater was in this same area.
 I jumped 9 baby Tarpon, caught over 20 Snook, and two Redfish.
 I came back two days later, I fished the same area and only caught one small Snook.
 The bait schools were gone and so were the fish.
 This is a key difference in Salt Water fishing from Western Trout fishing.
 Trout can’t jump out of the stream and go somewhere else.
 Saltwater fish have the whole ocean to travel in and they move around a lot.
 They follow the bait schools, and are affected by the tides, the wind, and water temperature.

 Here are 10 things that I have found helpful in learning to fish the saltwater environment where I live in Florida.